vieirads/100DaysOfCode/r1-log.md

 ### R1D5
 I continued the <a href="https://www.freecodecamp.org/learn" target="_blank" alt="Link to FreeCodeCamp.">Responsive Web Design Certification (300 hours)</a>.
 Kept learning about color theory applying it to simple divs using CSS stylesheet.
 I also learn how to import a custom CSS into my Jupyter Notebook, answering a question in [Kaggle](https://www.kaggle.com/) on how to do this.
 I was mistaken by a bot since I created a profile just to answer this.

+### R1D6
+linear-gradient() function is simply amazing and easy to use.
+I always thought that a feature like this would take several lines of code to be accomplished.
+Still have to properly learn the pseudo properties ``::before`` and ``::after``.